heptarch/heptarch.github.io/drafts/demon.md

 convulses into new, more elaborate patchworks, like a dancing star.

-A demon shape, she concludes, grinning, and switches it off.
+A daemonic shape, she concludes, grinning, and switches it off.

 <p align="center">
   ⁂